How to Vet and Choose a White Label Travel Portal / Private Label Travel Booking Engine

 That’s why there’s so little price difference from one OTA to the next.

 When you consider that most OTA’s make between 15% to 30% commission on every hotel reservation, you can imagine the type of revenue these companies can generate.
-As of this writing, Booking Holding’s market cap is $102B, Expedia Group is $26B.
+For a quick reference, Booking Holding’s market cap is $79B, Expedia's is $16B.